urennaco/urennaco/README.md

 ### Hi there 👋
-My name is Urenna Okeke and I started my career with a degree in Chemistry but my passion for buiding things at the interception of data and product piqued my interest to receive another bachelor's degree in Informations System and then a master's degree in Big data.
+My name is Urenna Okeke and I am a Data Scientist/Analyst.
+I started my career with a degree in Chemistry but my passion for buiding things at the interception of data and product piqued my interest to receive another bachelor's degree in Informations System and then a master's degree in Big data.

 ### Currently Working on 🚀
 * Web Scrapping Projects with python